-RECOMMENDATION/MOTION: That the bid for locker room restoration be awarded to Anderson Building Services, Inc. in the amount of \$32,300, and the Purchasing Agent be authorized to issue a Purchase Order for same.
+RECOMMENDATION/MOTION: That the bid for locker room restoration be awarded to Anderson Building Services, Inc., in the amount of \$32,300, and the Mayor and City Clerk be authorized to execute the necessary documents.

-BACKGROUND: Over the last couple of years, CIAM discovered the need for additional locker room space.
+BACKGROUND: Over the last couple of years, Central Illinois Arena Management, (CIAM), discovered the need for additional locker room space.
 With the addition of Professional Basketball and Junior Hockey to an already established Professional Hockey and Indoor Football, another locker room is needed to give more space to our sports teams.
-The Pepsi Ice Center utilizes the available ice time in the US Cellular Coliseum, totally approximately 60 - 90 plus hours a month, in which locker room facilities are required to utilize for their teams and participants.
-An average weekend day consists of sports teams overlapping in locker rooms without a minute to spare in between for a 12 hour period or more.
-In some circumstances, there are currently 25 hockey players crammed into one locker room space that would usually hold 15 people comfortably to dress.
+The Pepsi Ice Center utilizes the available ice time in the US Cellular Coliseum, totally approximately sixty to ninety, (60 - 90), plus hours a month, in which locker room facilities are required to utilize for their teams and participants.
+An average weekend day consists of sports teams overlapping in locker rooms without a minute to spare in between for a twelve, (12), hour period or more.
+In some circumstances, there are currently twenty-five, (25), hockey players crammed into one, (1), locker room space that would usually hold fifteen, (15), people comfortably to dress.
 Each week, it is imperative to have an hourly locker room schedule for each locker room space making sure to accommodate everyone's needs, and there is no room for error.
-This proves to very difficult when games run long due to overtime, injuries arise, etc.
+This proves to very difficult when games run long due to overtime, injuries that arise, etc.

-In addition to sporting events, all locker rooms (besides the one main home team locker room) become backstage dressing rooms, green rooms, and production office space for touring shows.
+In addition to sporting events, all locker rooms, (besides the main home team locker room), become backstage dressing rooms, green rooms, and production office space for touring shows.
 The high caliber tours that we have been fortunate to play in our facility are accustomed to having more space backstage then we can currently provide.
-The additional locker room space would be utilized by touring shows to make their experiences more enjoyable in our facility and allure them to return for a future show.
+The additional locker room space would be utilized by touring shows to make their experiences more enjoyable in our facility and allure them to return for future shows.

-What the project involves is removing full length mirrors, installing wire shelving and painting the room.
+What this project involves is removing full length mirrors, installing wire shelving and painting the room.
 We will also be installing a door frame to enter the shower and rest room area of the existing home team locker room, by doing this some plumbing will need to be removed to create the opening.
-We will be installing a double door at the end of the dressing room hallway to secure that area for teams as well as our shows.
-We will be installing garage type flooring in the hallway and shower area to help maintain the cleanliness of that area.
+A double door will be installed at the end of the dressing room hallway to secure that area for teams as well as our shows.
+Garage type flooring will be installed in the hallway and shower area to help maintain the cleanliness of the area.

-The City's Purchasing Agent released Bids on September 21, 2012 with a deadline of October 12, 2012.
-Because of questions on the project and Addendum questions answered the deadline was pushed back to October 23, 2012.
-If the purchase is approved, CIAM anticipates the project to be completed by January of 2013.
+The City released bids on September 21, 2012 with a deadline of October12, 2012.
+Due to questions regarding the project an Addendum with questions and answers and the bid deadline was extended to October 23, 2012.
+If the project is approved, CIAM anticipates project completion by January 2013.

 Bids were received in the City Clerk's Office.
-Three Bids were received and were opened on October 23, 2012 at 2:00 PM Central Standard Time (CST).
+Two (2) bids were received and were opened on October 23, 2012 at 2:00 PM Central Standard Time (CST).